umass-cs-497/DB/README.md

 --------

 * Methods to access the User database.
-* For getter methods, callback should in the form function(error, returned_data).
+* For getter methods, callback should be in the form function(error, returned_data).
-* For setter methods, callback should in the form function(error, affected_document).
+* For setter methods, callback should be in the form function(error, affected_document).

 ## Users API
 ---